 PROJECT GAMCHHA is the founding of a business — with a social footprint – to produce handmade silk in Bhagalpur, a traditional silk-weaving center in India.

 The project aims to provide a team of local weavers with: a decent workplace; an opportunity to COLLABORATE with designers and artists-in-residence to imbue their craft with current fashion; and the promise of co-ownership of the venture to ensure an EQUITY of effort and profit for all involved in the venture.

-The enterprise is set up in a disused 1960s factory building in Bhagalpur, which the project team is currently renovating.
+The enterprise is set up in a disused 1960s factory building in Bhagalpur, which the project team has renovated.

 OUR STORY IS STRAIGHTFORWARD: